Rhubarb Sauce – only two ingredients!

 Serve rhubarb sauce at room temperature or chilled.
 You can easily make a big bowl of it and keep it in the fridge for a week.
 It’s ready to eat any time you are.

 Eat a bowl of rhubarb sauce for breakfast, lunch, or dinner.
 Serve it as a delicious sauce for pancakes or waffles for breakfast.
 Stir it into plain yogurt.
-Top vanilla bean ice cream with rhubarb sauce for dessert.
+Top vanilla bean ice cream or pound cake with rhubarb sauce for dessert.

 More rhubarb recipes